Overconsumption (Not Overpopulation)

 you can fit everyone on the planet in a 50 square mile space.

 Only 3% of water is suitable for human consumption.
 Most of which is used for animal agriculture.
-If people become vegetarians, we would have 14 times more food
+If people become vegetarians, we would have 14 times more food if we focsed on human consumable food vs animal feed.

 The Reality:

-8 Billion people on Earth by 2022
+8 billion people on Earth by 2022:

 December 1939